 At the early age of 16, Ms. Pecarek began her college experience at the University of Kansas, then returned to Seminole High School to earn her diploma.
 Following high school, Ms. Pecarek attended University of Florida and the University of North Florida.
 She earned her BA in English and MA in English at the University of North Florida.

 Shortly after earning her degree, Ms. Pecarek chose the career of an educator.
 Like most teachers, she felt a strong calling to invest her time and energy in providing rich and meaningful learning experiences for young people.
-In 2005, Mr. Pecarek began her career at Westside High School, where she taught English and Reading.
+In 2005, Ms. Pecarek began her career at Westside High School, where she taught English and Reading.
 After a few years, she moved into an Instructional Coach role, which allowed her to grow as a leader among teachers.
 As a coach, she led her teachers to show double digit increases in the school’s writing scores and college readiness indicators.
 After completing a DCPS leadership program, Ms. Pecarek earned her Educational Leadership credentials and served Ed White High School as an assistant principal.
 Here, her primary responsibilities included curriculum management.
 Since 2014, Ms. Pecarek has called Mandarin High School home.
 She loves the Mandarin community and you can find her at most MHS sports and student life events!

-Ms. Pecarek is passionately committed to the MHS faculty and staff, its students and families, and cherishes the time she spends in service to them.Ms.
-Karen Thomasthomask13@duvalschools.org
+Ms. Pecarek is moving into her tenth year as an Assistant Principal at Mandarin High and is passionately committed to the faculty and staff, its students and families, and cherishes the time she spends in service to them.Mr.
+Aaron Lakatoslakatosa@duvalschools.orgMr.
+Robert Baldwinbaldwinr@duvalschools.org